MicroPad/MicroPad-Core/README.md

-# Intuition
+# µPad
-Intuition is a tiny open digital note taking app.
-Intuition works with the open XML-based format: NPX, so anyone can implement it into their software allowing a truly open and free experience.
+µPad is a tiny open digital note taking app. µPad works with XML so that anyone can implement into their software allowing a truly open and free experience.

 ## How to use the JS client